atoolson/caoinbase-salesforce-to-s3/README.md

 * **Services**
 This is where the integration logic lives.
 The `CaseToS3Controller` class receives the HTTP request, ensures an access token exists, retrieves the case details, and uploads them to S3.
-The `SalesforceCaseDetailsService` is used to get those case details, and the `S3Service` does the actual S3 uploading.
+The `SalesforceCaseDetailsService` is used to get those case details, and the `S3Service` does the actual S3 uploading. `ConfigService` has a handful of configuration values.

 ## Examples